Employee Conduct and Discipline Policy

 This is one policy that should be tailored specifically to the needs of the particular employer.
 For example, depending on the nature of the employment, the employer may require that employees provide four weeks of notice before leaving, or the employees may not need to provide more than a couple of days.

 This policy should be used to identify serious violations of company policy.
 Such policies are likely to become relevant (and may be a valuable part of a defense) in cases involving challenges to terminations and other employment actions.

 It is best practice to place this policy within the employee handbook so as to communicate the policy to all employees properly.
 The employer should make it the responsibility of each supervisor to see that this policy has been distributed to all employees and that each employee has signed an acknowledgment form.
 All supervisors and employees should receive training on workplace expectations, and supervisors should receive specific training on how to enforce company policy in a manner that is fair and consistent and involves HR if appropriate.

 Progressive discipline policies are recommended.
 When providing an employee with an oral or written warning, the employer may also want to inform the employee of the specific work performance deficiency and provide recommendations for improvement.
 Progressive discipline ensures that the employee has a chance to correct the problem and take steps toward improvement.

-Employers also may want to conduct training seminars so supervisors understand the contours of the policy document that should be enforced.
+Further, it is critical for the employer and supervisors to document all disciplinary actions taken and maintain a proper record in the event of a lawsuit.
 Any individuals involved in a proceeding regarding discipline or termination should keep copious notes and document in writing exactly what happened.
 Supervisors should be instructed to take progressively more serious action if there are repeated occurrences of the misconduct.